 The generous gifts from alumni, friends, community members, foundations and businesses help sustain and enhance the creative efforts of our students and faculty.
 With state and university budget cuts, private support has become even more valuable in our quest to become one of the top-ranked fine arts programs in the country.

 With your support, we will be able to train, nurture and enlighten future arts leaders and help them realize their promise at Ohio University.

 We believe that you should be able to support what matters most to you, so you can designate your gift to any area you desire.
 We have several exciting current initiatives that will benefit from your support:

-- The Renovation and re-conceiving Seigfred Hall (the School of Art), Glidden Hall (the School of Music), and Kantner Hall (the School of Theater) into centers of innovation, technology, collaboration and exhibition that support the artistic excellence of our students and faculty;
+The renovation and re-conceiving of Seigfred Hall (the School of Art), Glidden Hall (the School of Music), and Kantner Hall (the School of Theater) into centers of innovation, technology, collaboration and exhibition that support the artistic excellence of our students and faculty;

-- The newly created Tantrum Theater, a professional company run by the Theater Division which presents a three show festival in Dublin, Ohio each summer, beginning in 2016.
-Tantrum will allow students the opportunity to apprentice with top working professionals in the field and showcases the College and our programs in a geographical area that’s important to our success; and
+The newly created Tantrum Theater, a professional company run by the Theater Division which presents a three-show festival in Dublin, Ohio each summer, beginning in 2016.
+Tantrum will allow students the opportunity to apprentice with top working professionals in the field and showcases the College and our programs in a geographical area that’s important to our success;

 Your support enables our students and faculty members to engage in creative activity, expand groundbreaking programs and produce breathtaking art.
 Your gift – no matter the amount – makes a huge difference in the lives of our students.